 Bring Back the Wild educates our members on the importance of protecting animals, and empowers them to take action by starting a fundraising campaign.
-Each year, Earth Rangers works with our conservation partners to identify four unique Canadian species that are facing threats in the wild.
+Each year, Earth Rangers works with our conservation partners to identify unique Canadian species that are facing threats in the wild.
 We then develop tangible projects to protect those animals, ranging from conservation research, to land acquisition, to habitat stewardship.

 Earth Ranger Matthew sold handmade pottery to help raise donations for his Peregrine Falcon campaign

 Earth Ranger Leia held a bake sale where she raised money towards her Cold-Water Coral campaign

 To participate in Bring Back the Wild, children log into their account at EarthRangers.com, where they learn about the various projects and select the animal they want to protect.
 Throughout the year, we provide updates on each project, ensuring that you and your child know how their hard-earned funds were used and what was accomplished with them.
 Since the programs’ inception, our members have raised over $2.5 million for conservation in Canada.